Laem Sing district

 Laem Sing (แหลมสิงห์, /th/) is a district (amphoe) of Chanthaburi province, eastern Thailand.

 History

 Laem Sing district was created in 1898, then named Phlio District.
 In 1909 the government allocated budget for the new district office, and they changed the district name to Laem Sing.
 The district office was re-built in 1966 and 1996.

+The estuary in the district is one of two river mouths that Walailak Songsiri allows for Po Ssu Lan, the polity named in Chinese records of the early 13th century as the south-eastern neighbour of Chen Li Fu; the other is Khaem Nu, further along the same coast.
+O. W. Wolters had identified Po Ssu Lan with Chanthabun, the older name of the provincial town.